 Flexible thinking lets people see things from different angles.
 Kids who struggle with it have trouble understanding that people don’t all think alike.
 And that can cause problems during election season, when they hear people at home, at school, on the news, or on social media disagreeing and arguing.

 “Kids who struggle with flexible thinking often are great at debating, which requires taking a perspective and holding on to it,” says Ellen Braaten, PhD, director of the Learning and Emotional Assessment Program at Massachusetts General Hospital.
 “Outside of debate club, this can make it hard to cope with opinions you see as wrong.”

 Not all kids like to argue their views.
-But they might get upset when people disagree.
+They might even get upset when other people disagree.
 Even if someone calmly shares a different opinion, they might think they’re angry.
 And kids might worry that people who disagree — including family members — don’t like or love each other.

 So how can you help your child understand that people have different opinions, and that it’s OK if they don’t always agree?
 Braaten offers these tips to help your child cope.

 Kids don’t always know the bigger picture behind what they’re hearing or saying.
 It can help to put things in context.
 For example, you can say things like:

 - “Did you know that in many places, women earn a lot less than men, especially women of color?”

 - “Aunt Rose helped organize a protest against racial injustice.”

 - “Uncle Steve lost his job a few months ago, and he’s worried about the economy.”

 Kids need to be able to share their beliefs and feelings.
 But they also need to learn how to debate and discuss opinions with respect.
 You can tell your child, “I hear what you’re saying, but I have a different view that I’d like to share with you.”